DominykasVi/Tic-Tac-Toe-game/README.md

 # Tic Tac Toe game
+This code lets you play Tic-Tac-Toe in console.
-In cmd you can play tic tac toe one against the other or against a bot
+You can play either oagainst an oponent or a bot